.

 "I had a really bad dream," she answered quietly.

-"Oh.
-Sorry."
 Raven spooned out a piece of cantaloupe.
-"It wasn't the tomatoes, Doremi," she added.

-"Perhaps it was all the excitement of yesterday.
-I hope you won't see it as a bad omen."
+“Perhaps it was all the excitement of yesterday.
+I hope you won’t see it as a bad omen.”
+Raven added.

 Doremi shrugged.
 "I've had worse dreams, I guess.
 It wasn't made any better by that haunted Dreamspinner portrait of yours, though."

-Raven's gloved hand froze on its way to her mouth as she looked up.
-"What do you mean?"
+Raven’s gloved hand actually froze on its way to her mouth as she looked up.
+“What do you mean?”

-"Well...after my nightmare, for some reason I went and looked at your portrait and it frightened me.
-It...seemed to speak to me."
+“Well...after my nightmare, for some reason I went and looked at your portrait, and it frightened me.
+It...seemed to speak to me.”

-Raven's hand lowered and she gave a look of astonishment.
-"It spoke to you?
+Raven’s hand lowered, and she gave a look of astonishment.
+“It spoke to you?
 My portrait spoke to you?
-What did it say?"
+What did it say?”

 Doremi shook her head; she really didn't want to talk about it.
 "I don't remember...something about helping me to find purpose in my life, I think.
 Anyway--I don't want to talk about it."

-"I've had that painting for almost thirty Summers, and it's never shown the slightest indication it was enchanted," Raven insisted.
-"In fact, Dreamspinner back then I don't think could even enchant paintings; she learned that afterwards.
-I think it was just a part of your bad dream, Doremi."
+“I’ve had that painting for almost thirty summers, and it’s never shown the slightest indication it was enchanted,” Raven insisted.
+“In fact, Dreamspinner back then I don’t think could even enchant paintings; she learned that afterwards.
+I think it was just a part of your bad dream, Doremi.”

 "Maybe."

-Raven looked down at the table; then slowly up and away.
-"You know, I hadn't thought about this in years," she whispered.
-"She did say when I--when we got it--that it wasn't done.
-I asked if we should come back later and she said to take it and the painting would finish itself."
+“You know, I hadn’t thought about this in years,” she whispered, almost oblivious to the Bard’s presence.
+“She did say when I--when we got it--that it wasn’t done.
+I asked if we should come back later, but she said to take it, and the painting would finish itself.
+Maybe it’s time for it to do that.”

 Raven shook her head.
 "But...even so, I still think you must have been dreaming; I can't believe it could actually hold a conversation," she spoke, glancing to Doremi.

-"Well...maybe you're right," Doremi said.
-She sat upright.
-"In fact you probably are.
-In any event, it's a beautiful new day and I'm not going to let a nightmare spoil it for me!"
+The Bard sat upright.
+“In fact, you probably are.
+In any event, it’s a beautiful new day and I’m not going to let a nightmare spoil it for me!”

 Doremi found the pettiness of the act obnoxiously humorous, and she chuckled slightly.
 "That's somewhat vengeful, isn't it, Raven?" she asked.

-"I'm glad the storm's over," Doremi added after a moment "That was a nasty one."
+“Well, I’m glad the storm’s over anyway,” Doremi then spoke, changing the subject.
+“That was a nasty one.”

 "You mean you use magic to control the weather?!"

-Raven nodded and plopped a grape into her mouth.
-"Uh huh.
+Raven plopped a grape into her mouth.
+“Uh huh.
 I keep it nice and bright, and pleasant and warm.
-The Druids up in the hills aren't crazy about it; they think it's unnatural.
-But one--they know this is my island and I can do whatever I want to, and they're only guests here; and two--I point out that their own gods give them spells to affect the weather, and if those spells aren't meant to be used, then why do they get them?"
-She grinned.
-"They don't have a good answer for that, so they don't argue too much.
-What are your plans for today, anyway?"
+The Druids up in the hills aren’t crazy about it; they think it’s unnatural.
+But one--they know this is my island and I can do whatever I want to, and they’re only guests here; and two--I point out that their own gods give them spells to affect the weather, and if those spells aren’t meant to be used, then why do they get them?”

 "Uh, I guess I'd like to go look at some more of the city.
 Then maybe start sketching out some ideas for the School?"